Our region’s design on the global stage.

-The grand prize of the night, The Building is awarded to a project that advances architecture and its capacity to respond to place-specific currents.
+The grand prize of the night, The Building is awarded to the project that marks a new direction in the future of architecture as well as its capacity to respond to its local place and culture.

 The workplace is social and cultural, as much as it is functional.
 This award honours a workspace design that meets the demands of work and the needs of people.

 Some of the most impressive spaces are those where people interact and play.
 We honour a hospitality or F&B space that tells a relevant story, captures the imagination, and brings people together.

 Retail takes many guises today, but in physical retail spaces, impact and experience are critical.
 We award a space with mastery over retail’s shifting ground.

 A spectrum of formal and informal spaces is emerging in the education context.
 We honour an environment that promotes connection and learning in the ways it needs to happen today.

 The spaces in which we seek health and wellness services are evolving.
 We honour a place for wellness that gives equal emphasis to procedure and human experience.

 Whether architect, designer or a modern hybrid, this award esteems the studio that thinks differently, creates voraciously and challenges tradition.

 How does design change our world for the better?
 The Influencer is a concept, person, product or project that represents how design impacts the region and the world at large.
 The Influencer demonstrates what progressive design can do to improve the world.